Bob’s Chile Parlor (Seattle)

 Armando "Paul" Morlos and Paul Haber, the world's greatest handball player, frequented Bob's whenever Haber was in town.
 Haber was a legendary drunk and rabble-rouser; Morlos was his doubles partner and wingman.
 After they won their first tournament together, the 1963 Seafair Invitational, the two went on a four-day bender.
 After his career washed out, Morlos began writing a novel based loosely on their exploits.
 "One chapter in Morlos' book will be worth waiting for," Vince O'Keefe wrote in The Seattle Times.
 "It deals with the characters in a place called Bob's Chile Parlor."
 (There is no evidence that such a book was ever published.)

 In 1969, a squadron of young Democrats set up an office at 610 Union Street as headquarters for Wes Uhlman’s mayoral campaign.
-Some of the staffers were still in high school, and they too got a taste of Bob’s Chile Parlor.
+Some of the staffers were still in high school; they too got a taste of Bob’s Chile Parlor.
 Taylor Bowie, who drove a Gray Top cab in the mid-1970s and later owned a bookstore on Pike Street, was one of the teenagers.
 "One day, one of the other teenage volunteers wanted to take a break and have some lunch at Bob’s and invited me to join him,” Bowie recalled in 2022.
 "Among the Uhlman 'campaign kids,' he was considered the star … everyone who knew him, young and old, figured that he was really going to make something of himself, maybe in public service.
 So he and I popped over to Bob’s.
 The waitress brought us water and asked us what we wanted to drink.
 My 17-year-old friend said he’d like an Oly and, holding my breath, my 16-year-old self called for the same ...
 I won’t tell you the name of the kid I was with who ordered the drinks, but will just say that he is currently Governor of the State of Washington."

-The characters upstairs – Fats Brown, Big Six, Doodles, Jew Mike, Lucky, assorted others -- were just as colorful as the ones down in the restaurant.
+The characters upstairs – Fats Brown, Big Six, Doodles, Jew Mike, Lucky, assorted others – were just as colorful as the ones down in the restaurant.
 Managing the cardroom was Louis LeBow (d.
 1974), an old-timer who had been convicted of illegal gambling as far back as 1930 and would spend his golden years in and out of trouble with the law.
 LeBow had a piece of the cardroom business along with Kevo, Naon, and Benson, and for more than a decade the men made money hand over fist.

 The Caledonia Bridge Club

 Bob’s Chile Parlor might be forgotten if it weren’t for the Caledonia Bridge Club.
-In 1968, the not-so-clandestine cardroom was surveilled by reporters from the Seattle Post-Intelligencer, who were investigating the presence of illegal vice, including high-stakes gambling, and police corruption in Seattle.
+In 1968, the not-so-clandestine cardroom was surveilled by reporters from the Seattle Post-Intelligencer who were investigating the presence of illegal vice, including high-stakes gambling, and police corruption in Seattle.
 Eventually, thanks to the media and some dogged work by federal and county prosecutors, the lid would be blown off the city's longstanding tolerance policy and the dirty cops who helped sustain it.

 Poker was the name of the game in the Bridge Club, and lowball, a variation of five-card draw, was often the variation of choice.
 As the name implies, the best low hand wins, with a "wheel" – ace, 2, 3, 4, 5 – the best of all.
 Gambling savant John Scarne wrote that "hands such as 6-high are equal to a Straight Flush in Draw Poker, and a 7-high is equal to Four-of-a-Kind.
 These hands usually win the pot."
 Lowball isn’t a game for amateurs; it requires steely nerves and a talent for bluffing.
 Even seasoned gamblers could suffer catastrophic losses playing lowball, which was part of the allure.
 Legend holds that Meyer Rothstein (d.
 1962), a revered Seattle gambler commonly known as Jew Mike, once lost $70,000 in a lowball game on the turn of a single card.